Who are the participants? Who are the members of IPN?

 How are IPN activities recorded?

-A newsletter: Netcom, is produced after each Gathering, recording what happened and allowing publication of other material by participants.
+A newsletter: Netcom, is produced after each Gathering, recording what happened and allowing publication of other contributions by participants. eg information, ideas, thoughts and feelings, personal stories, suggestions etc.

 Is there any other forum for connecting, discussing and informing?

 IPN has an electronic mailing list that people interested in IPN can join.
-It is not moderated and not private to IPN participants.
+It is not moderated but is private to IPN participants.
 Information on coming events, personal requests and views and discussions of issues all sit together on the list.
 See the Contacts page to join.

 What is Netcom?

-NetCom is short for Network Communication, the (usually) small newsletter of IPN which appears three times per year.
+NetCom is short for Network Communication, the online newsletter of IPN which appears three times per year.
 Anyone can contribute, anyone can read it, although it is usually IPN participants who do both.

 After each gathering and before the next one, people’s contributions are gathered together by the NetCom compiler and put into a newsletter format.
 Articles often cover experiences of Gatherings, of groups, personal lives etc and poems or art of various sorts.
 Invitations to the next Gathering and lists of current participants and groups also appear.